-This studio course will investigate our relation to the landscape of the American West through the creation of situated works.
-Particular attention will be paid to the examination of spatial, material, and conceptual edges, limits, and thresholds.
+The Land Arts Studio investigates relations within and between landscapes of the American West through the examination and creation of situated works.
+Particular attention paid to the examination of spatial, material, and conceptual edges, limits, and thresholds.
 The specific nature and scope of the works produced will be determined by each student's research trajectory and evolve in context with the transdisciplinary range of the dialog and distance meshed within the Land Arts field experience.

 The course will provide time for students to develop and realize a body of works in the field.
-Progress will be discussed during seminar sessions and individual meetings with the instructor.
-Students must define their own research trajectory and manage time and resources accordingly to successfully complete site-based work.
+Progress will be discussed during related seminar sessions and individual meetings with instructor.
+Students will define their own research trajectories and manage time and resources accordingly to successfully complete site-based work.

 The scope and quantity of assignments will be determined in consultation with the instructor.
-An iterative process of making will be supported and a body of approximately six finished works must be completed for final submission and consideration for the exhibition that will occur the following Spring to culminate the field season.
+Iterative processes of making will be supported and the body(ies) of finished works must be completed for final submission and consideration for the exhibition that will occur the following Spring.
 All site works must be documented, disassembled, and the areas remediated to original condition prior to departure.
 Care must be taken in the production and scheduling of works to insure the completion of this process.